Uvic-SENG321Spring2024/course/project/project-specification.md

-# SENG 321 Requirements Engineering Project Specification
+# SENG 321 Requirements Engineering Project

 ## Objectives
 1. Gain experience with a software requirements specification project by acting as a client for one project and a designer for a different project.